mozilla/spicedham/docs/writing_plugins.rst

 and an ``__init__`` method.
 The ``classify`` method should take the following arguments:
 * ``self``: Just like a normal python class method
+* ``classification_type``: A type used to differentiate between separate types of classifications, such as spam and hate speech
 * ``message``: A message to be processed by the tokenizer The ``classify`` method must return either a float between 0.0 and 1.0 represtenting the probability that the classified data was matched, or the ``classify`` function may elect not to classify this message and return ``None``.
-The first two arguments of the ``train`` function are the same as the ``classify`` function.
+The first three arguments of the ``train`` function are the same as the ``classify`` function.
 In addition, ``train`` expects a bool argument ``is_spam`` indicating whether or not the provided data is spam. ``train`` should not explicitly return anything.